A retail experience that embraces the history of The Bund as an important port and art-deco district.

 We recycled the materials from a recently-demolished historic Chinese house, CNC-milling the wood to create a fluid system reminiscent of a ship’s hull that displays the fashion collection.
 This reduces the environmental impact of the project by recycling materials.
 The building’s systems are integrated into the wood, making it a smart system that incorporates HVAC, lighting, and sound technology.

-For the concept of the Ports1961 Flagship Store, located at the Bund in Shanghai, we have been inspired by the two important factors which created Shanghai and in particular the Bund; its history as an international port and its art deco style.
-We recycled an old Chinese house and CNC-ed the wood into a fluid liner for the collection.
-This sculpted base features accessories such as bags, shoes and jewelry.
 Like an oyster, the rough outer wood walls reveal the soft glowing pearly white volumes inside, which generate a more gallery-like atmosphere.
-Here mannequin bodies are suspended in space, highlighting the collection’s main pieces.
-The mannequins are lit from above and below by recessed lighting, accentuating the fluidity of the fashion pieces.
-Movement created by the flagship store’s clients causes the mannequins to slowly turn and reveal the clothing slowly from all angles.
-Low lights reinforce this almost hypnotic movement and a very large chandelier by Barlas Baylar composed of chrome mesh veils adds to the mystery.
-These all add to the twisted nickel bars and hanging gauze vitrines, designed by Gabellini Sheppard Associates.
+Mannequins are suspended in space, highlighting the collection’s main pieces.
+The work is lit from above and below by recessed lighting, accentuating the fluidity of the fashion pieces.
+Movement created by the Flagship store’s clients themselves causes the mannequins to slowly turn, and reveal the clothing slowly from all angles.